keeeparis/portfolio-4/README.md

 [DEMO](https://keeeparis.github.io/portfolio-4)

 # Features
-- If you change current change - application will reload.
+- If you change current chain - application will reload.
 - View is responsive to the current account selected.